Billmate/prestashop/Readme.md

 ## Changelog
 ### 3.4.1 (2019-07-10)
-* Enhancement - Removed switch to change Billmate Checkout and standard Prestashop checkout page on the cart page
+* Enhancement - Removed switch to change Billmate Checkout and standard Prestashop checkout page in the cart page

 ### 3.4.0 (2019-06-25)
 * Enhancement - Cancel invoice from store.